 Let’s start with some quick facts.
-The amount of data produced by us from the beginning of time till 2003 was 5 billion gigabytes.
-The same amount was created in every two days in 2011, and in every ten minutes in 2013.
+The amount of data we produced from the beginning of time till 2003 was 5 billion gigabytes.
+The same amount was created every two days in 2011, and every ten minutes in 2013.
 This rate is still growing enormously.
-Statistic shows that 500+ terabytes of new data gets ingested into the databases of social media site Facebook, every day.
-This data is mainly generated in form of photo and video uploads, messages, comments etc [reference].
-Google processes 20 petabytes of information per day.
+The statistic shows that 500+ terabytes of new data get ingested into the databases of the social media site Facebook, every day.
+This data is mainly generated through photo and video uploads, messages, comments etc. Google processes 20 petabytes of information per day.
+[Stats will 2012]

 See given below info-graphic.
-It will help you in realizing that how much data in generated these sources and similar of thousand sources.
+It will help you in realizing how much data is generated by these sources and similar to thousand sources.

 Now you know the amount of data that is being generated.
-Though such large amount of data is itself a big challenge, bigger challenge arises with fact that this data is of no fixed format.
+Though such a large amount of data is itself a big challenge, a bigger challenge arises because this data is of no fixed format.
 It has images, videos, line streaming records, GPS tracking details, sensor records and many more forms.
 In short, it’s unstructured data.
-Traditional systems are good in working with structured data (limited as well), but they can’t handle such large amount of unstructured data.
+Traditional systems are good at working with structured data (limited as well), but they can’t handle such a large amount of unstructured data.

-One may ask this question that why even need to care about storing this data and processing it?
+One may ask this question why even need to care about storing this data and processing it?
 For what purpose?
-Answer is that we need this data to make more smart and calculative decisions in whatever field we are working on.
+The answer is that we need this data to make smarter and more calculative decisions in whatever field we are working on.
 Business forecasting is not a new thing.
-It has been done in past as well, but with very limited data.
-To be ahead of competition, businesses MUST use this data and then make more intelligent decisions.
-These decisions ranges from guessing the preferences of consumers to preventing fraud activities well in advance.
-Professionals in every field may find their reasons for analysis of this data.
+It has been done in the past, but with very limited data.
+To be ahead of the competition, businesses MUST use this data and then make more intelligent decisions.
+These decisions range from guessing consumers’ preferences to preventing fraud activities well in advance.
+Professionals in every field may find their reasons for analyzing this data.

-When you want to decide that you need to use any big data system for your next project, look into your data that your application will produce and try to look for these characteristics.
-These characteristics are called 4 V’s of big data.
+When you want to decide that you need to use any big data system for your next project, look into the data that your application will produce and try to look for these characteristics.
+These characteristics are called the 4 V’s of big data.

-Does your data is expanding/ or may explode exponentially like above discussed statistics?
+Does your data is expanding/ or may explode exponentially like the above-discussed statistics?

-Structured data stored in SQL tables is a thing of past.
-Today, 90% of data generated is ‘unstructured’, coming in all shapes and forms- from Geo-spatial data, to tweets which can be analyzed for content and sentiment, to visual data such as photos and videos.
+Structured data stored in SQL tables are a thing of the past.
+Today, 90% of data generated is ‘unstructured’, coming in all shapes and forms- from Geo-spatial data to tweets that can be analyzed for content and sentiment, to visual data such as photos and videos.